Collapsibility of CAT(0) spaces: Basic notions

 \begin{proof} It is enough to consider the case $C\searrow_e C'=C-\sigma$, where $\sigma$ is a free face of $C$.
 For this, notice that the natural embedding $C\mapsto D\cup C$ takes the free face $\sigma\in C$ to a free face of $D\cup C$. \end{proof}

 \emph{Non-evasiveness} is a further strengthening of collapsibility that emerged in theoretical computer science~\cite{KahnSaksSturtevant}.
-A $0$-dimensional complex is non-evasive if and only if it is a point.
-Recursively, a $d$-dimensional simplicial complex ($d>0$) is non-evasive if and only if there is some vertex $v$ of the complex whose link and deletion are both non-evasive.
-The derived subdivision of every collapsible complex is non-evasive~\cite{Welker}, and by Lemma \ref{lem:cecoll} every non-evasive complex is collapsible.
-A \emph{non-evasiveness step} is the deletion from a simplicial complex $C$ of a single vertex whose link is non-evasive.
-Given two simplicial complexes $C$ and $C'$, we write $C\searrow_{\NE} C'$ if there is a sequence of non-evasiveness steps which lead from $C$ to $C'$.
-We will need the following lemmas, which are well known and easy to prove, cf.~\cite{Welker}.
+A $0$-dimensional complex is \emph{non-evasive} if and only if it is a point.
+Recursively, a $d$-dimensional simplicial complex ($d>0$) is \emph{non-evasive} if and only if there is some vertex $v$ of the complex whose link and deletion are both non-evasive.
+Again, non-evasiveness is a combinatorial property only.